-- We will develop a 'customer approach' in services and schools that prioritises good communication and ensures that agreed actions are completed.
-We will have clearly publicised service standards and measure our performance against these - We will ensure that our IT systems talk to one another to share appropriate information.
-This will include looking into the development of a central data system across services. - From birth or the first identification of need, services across Education, Health and Care will work together to ensure that families know how they will be supported. - Services will put in place systems to ensure that the communication they have with schools is also provided to families and vice versa, including if a service is coming to see the child, assessments being shared and the outcomes of their work - We will request, publish and act on feedback from service users
+- We will develop a 'customer approach' in services that prioritises good communication and ensures that agreed actions are completed. - We will ensure that our IT systems talk to one another to share appropriate information.
+This will include looking into the development of a central data system across services.